MiraZzle/machina-mausoleum/Documentation/TechnicalDocumentation.md

     The script is responsible for displaying transition between scenes and levels.

 ### 7. Utils
+This section is dedicated to scripts helping save, load and manage universal data and shared prefab behaviors.
 1. #### ```DamageFlasher```
    The script is used to make the parent GameObject (Player or Enemy) "flash" briefly with a specified material when it takes damage.